Broadband Equity, Access, and Deployment Grant

 BEAD Resources and Guidance

-Implementation of the BEAD Program is contingent on approval by the NTIA.
 The Initial Proposal describes the process by which Wisconsin intends to use BEAD funding to ensure that every resident and business has access to reliable, affordable, and high-speed broadband connection.
 The Public Service Commission submitted the BEAD Initial Proposal to NTIA in two volumes.
-When NTIA approves Volume 2, the Public Service Commission will have 365 days to complete the grant subaward process.
+NTIA approved Volume 2 on July 29th, 2024.

-Prior to opening the application process, the Commission is operating the BEAD Challenge Process to determine the locations eligible for BEAD Grants.
-For more information, see the BEAD Challenge Process webpage.
+The Commission operated the BEAD Challenge process to determine the locations eligible for BEAD grants.
+For more information, see the BEAD Process Page.

 For more information on the Wisconsin BEAD Five-Year Action Plan and timeline for BEAD implementation, see the Internet for All webpage.